1

 The essential mental and physical functions listed below are required in order for an employee to be able to perform the essential functions of this position.

-• Thinking critically; defined as reading, understanding and taking appropriate action on detailed and complex information
+• Thinking critically, defined as reading, understanding, and taking appropriate action on detailed and complex information

-• Hearing ordinary conversation and office sounds
+• Ability to hear ordinary conversation and office sounds

 • Verbal communication in person and on the phone